sjasthi/python101/Weekly_Outlines/week11_outline.md

    # ✅ CORRECT:
    result = add(5, 3)
    ```

-## Practice Exercises

-### Exercise 1: Create a flexible greeting function
-Write a function that takes a name (required), a greeting (default: "Hello"), and a punctuation (default: "!").

-### Exercise 2: Calculate grade with bonus
-Create a function that calculates a final grade given:
-- Base score (required)
-- Attendance bonus (default: 0)
-- Extra credit (default: 0)

-### Exercise 3: Format contact information
-Write a function that formats contact info with:
-- Name (required)
-- Phone (required)
-- Email (default: "N/A")
-- Address (default: "N/A")

-## Activities
-- Complete exercises in the Colab notebooks
-- Refactor previous week's functions to use default values
-- Practice calling functions using different argument styles
-- Debug code with argument errors

-## Assessment
-Students should be able to:
-- Identify formal vs actual arguments in code
-- Write functions with a mix of required and optional parameters
-- Call functions using positional, keyword, or mixed arguments
-- Debug common argument-related errors
-- Explain when to use each type of argument

 ## Next Week Preview
 Week 12 will cover variable scope (local vs global), functions returning multiple values, and handling variable numbers of arguments (*args and **kwargs).